E01T/ncrypt-email/README.md

     3. Now what happened to the `someone@somemail.com` texted e-mail?
 The answer is option number three: “Text to appear in place of plaintext e-mails”?
 The text `someone@somemail.com` that appears on the screen, is it protected?
-The answer is NO and that is why it is ask you to provide this text… “It is highly recommended to provide it.
+The answer is NO and that is why you are asked to provide this text… “It is highly recommended to provide it.
 If you don’t, proper encryption cannot occur.
 The e-mail is still susceptible to OCR (Optical Character Recognition) attacks.
 When the user hovers over the text, the actual e-mail will appear.”
 It is asking you to provide text (the default is “e-mail